How To Fix Vertigo: Physiotherapy Treatment For Vertigo

 - Try to avoid bending over too much to pick things up

-What If These Treatments For Vertigo Did Not Correct My Problem?
+What If These Treatments For Vertigo Did Not Correct The Problem?

 Did a few of the assessment positions make the room spin?
-Having a hard time figuring out which exercise to treat vertigo is right for you?
+Having a hard time figuring out which exercise to treat vertigo is right for them?
 Here is where some 1-on-1 time with a qualified physiotherapist is key.
 Treatment techniques for vertigo are usually very successful, only needing 1 or 2 sessions.
-The trick is figuring out which vertigo exercise is right for you.
+The trick is figuring out which vertigo exercise is right for the patient.

 If you need help with your vertigo, reach out and schedule your appointment with one of your local physiotherapists.
 They can help you navigate the best course to ridding yourself of vertigo:

 Q: What can trigger vertigo?

-A: Vertigo most often has an unknown cause.
-Some known causes can include:
+A: Vertigo often has an unknown cause.
+Some of the known causes can include things such as:

 - Around 15% are due to head trauma, especially in younger patients.
-For example, a concussion or motor vehicle collision
+For example, a concussion, sports injury or motor vehicle collision

 - Meniere’s disease